7 steps to protect your loved one after a stroke

 If poultry, pork and beef are hard to give up, consider buying grass-fed meat.
 It’s slightly more expensive than other meat, but the health benefits are more than worth it.
 Many of the toxins in meat come from the diet of the animal, and a poor animal diet can negatively impact your loved one’s heart health & stroke risk.

 7) How QMedic can support your loved one during stroke recovery

 A medical alert system also provides a great in-home support system for stroke recovery patients, especially when caregivers and therapists are not physically present.
 Importantly, with a service like QMedic, caregivers can be notified directly via text message if a user with aphasia presses the button.
 For a user who is unable to speak, a direct alert to the caregiver is typically preferable to a call center.

 QMedic also monitors physical activity and sleep 24 hours/day, helping you identify whether your loved one has been sedentary for long periods or is experiencing disrupted sleep at night—these are both risk factors that can impede recovery.

-If you are interested in purchasing QMedic and configuring the system to send you text alerts directly, QMedic offers 15% off your monthly or annual service using promo code “APHASIA” during online checkout.
+If you are interested in purchasing QMedic and configuring the system to send you text alerts directly, QMedic offers 15% off your monthly or annual service using promo code “APHASIA” (no longer available) during online checkout.
 Click here for more information on the QMedic system.